mtj0928/nest/README.md

   my-github-enterprise.example.com:
     tokenEnvironmentVariable: "MY_GHE_TOKEN"
 ```

+If the value is not set, uses `GH_TOKEN` instead if available.

 ## Why is the name `nest`?
 A nest is place where Swift birds store their crafts.